Skip to Content

 City of London

 The executive chef, Gary Foulkes, focuses on using only seasonal and carefully sourced British produce.
-As a result, the menu at Angler is always being transformed, so you should never expect to be able to eat the same dish twice.
+As a result, the menu at Angler is always being transformed, staying as fresh as the fish you’ll find on it.

 Club Gascon